Easy to make and beautiful to give!

 Can the tomatoes.
 Place canning lids in a pan, cover with water and simmer for 10 minutes.
 Wash canning jars and screw caps, and keep in simmering water until ready to fill.
 Have the sauce simmering slowly on the stove, and fill jars up to 1″ from the top with the sauce.
 Wipe rim of jar with a clean, damp paper towel to be sure there is no food residue.
 Immediately place a lid, rubber-side down, over the top of the jar and seal tightly with a screw cap.
 Process in boiling water bath, 35 minutes for pints, 45 minutes for quarts.

 Using your sauce.
 You can make a simple and elegant topping for pasta by adding salt alone, or get fancy and add any combination of olive oil, sugar, basil, mushrooms, olives, prawns, sausage, chicken, oregano, hot or sweet peppers, onions, etc. for a quick and delicious meal in minutes.
 You can also take your time and let the flavors simmer slowly for topping pasta or stirring into rice.
 Add hot water or milk and eat it as a soup.

 If giving your sauce as a gift, add your own custom labels for a unique finishing touch.
-I chose jar labels in the style Rococo.
+I chose rectangle labels in the style Rococo.

-- Jar Labels • I chose the “Rococo” style in Red and Gold.
+- Rectangle Labels • I chose the “Rococo” style in Red and Gold.